dmbarbour/glas/docs/GlasObject.md

 ### Deduplication and Convergence Secret

 It is possible for a glas system to 'compress' data by generating the same glob binaries, with the same secure hash.
 This is mostly a good thing, but there are subtle attacks and side-channels.
 These attacks can be greatly mitigated via controlled introduction of entropy, e.g. [Tahoe's convergence secret](https://tahoe-lafs.readthedocs.io/en/latest/convergence-secret.html).

+## Proposed Extensions

+### Small Arrays and Binaries

+We could encode length for small arrays or binaries directly in the header, e.g. `0xA(len)` for arrays and `0xB(len)` for binaries of lengths 1 to 16.
+However, it isn't clear that this is worthwhile, especially for arrays.
+Perhaps it would be worthwhile for small binaries alone.

+### Templated Structs

+Encode structures as an array-like structure where the header describes labels separately from the data.
+This allows reuse of labels for a common use case.